β

 Basic Usage

-Configure custom routes when creating handlers:
+Configure custom routes when creating the Kernel with protocol plugins:

-import { createNodeHandler, createRESTHandler, createMetadataHandler } from '@objectql/server';
+import { ObjectStackKernel } from '@objectstack/runtime';

-// Define custom routes
+// Define custom routes via plugin configuration

 data: '/v1/resources',